andershelmsworth/masterMind/README.md

 and hit Enter.
 It's safe to ignore the warnings about the repository and license field, in the author's estimation.

 5) Start the server.
-Type the following:
+Note before you do that pressing Control-C at any point after you start the server will terminate the program.
+You may also want to finish reading the instructions before proceeding.
+When ready, type the following:

 node app.js